alex/what-happens-when/README.rst

 (``wParam``) and, because it is ``VK_RETURN`` knows the user has hit the ENTER key.

+(On Windows) A WM_KEYDOWN message is sent to the app when a key is pressed.
+In the Windows operating system, when a key is pressed, a message called WM_KEYDOWN is sent to the application that has the input focus.
+This message contains information about the key pressed, allowing the application to respond accordingly.
+For example, in a web browser, this message would be sent to handle the keyboard input.

 (On OS X) A ``KeyDown`` NSEvent is sent to the app
 --------------------------------------------------